etcetra7n/mass-youtube-downloader/README.md

 # Youtube Downloader

 This is a light-weight youtube downloader script.
-To run, just put all the youtube viseo links in the `links.txt` file and run the following command.
+To run, just put all the youtube video links in the `links.txt` file and run the following command.

 ```shell
 $ python ytd.py